beanandbean/CenTaD2016-DSR/report/final-report.md

 ### I.3 Project Value

 Our project serves as a attempt in helping computer programs understand the word order conventions in natural languages.
-Such understanding can be crucial improvements needed by various natural language processing applications.
-For example, this algorithm, if fully trained with a larger scope of words, may be useful as an add-on that can increase the performance of our current translation systems by sorting the words in the translation result in correct orders.
+Such understanding can be of crucial importance to various natural language processing applications.
+For example, this algorithm, if fully trained with a larger scope of text data, may be useful as an add-on that can increase the performance of our current translation systems by correcting the words order in the translation result.
 Take Google Translation as an example, when the sentence "A program can automatically solve such problems with high accuracy." is translated into Chinese, the result given by the program is __"程序可以自动解决此类问题具有较高的精度。"__.
 It can be observed that quite accurate translation of every word in English is appearing in